XplaiNLP/xplainlp.github.io/content/authors/Dr. Nils Feldhus/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio:
-  - Head of XplaiNLP Research Group at the Department of Electrical Engineering and Computer Science, Quality and Usability Lab, Technische Universität Berlin
+  - Senior Researcher
-  - Guest Researcher at German Research Center for Artificial Intelligence (DFKI), Speech and Language Technology (SLT) group
+  - Guest Researcher at German Research Center for Artificial Intelligence (DFKI)

 interests:
+  - Interpretability and Analysis of NLP Models
-  - Human-Computer Interaction
+  - Rationale Generation
-  - Natural Language Processing
+  - Text Simplification and Summarization
+  - Dialogue Systems, Interactive Systems and User Interfaces
-  - Legal and Ethical Considerations
+  - Trustworthy Biomedical and Clinical NLP
+  - Human Evaluation of Model-Generated Text

 education:
   courses: